Code-Institute-Submissions/reaction-game/README.md

 Source of information and troubleshooting
 - [Atlassian Bitbucket](https://www.atlassian.com/git)
 <br>*General source of information.*
+- Indrek Paas, CodePen
+<br>*Source for Media Query to override older browser versions of Safari, IE and Edge to adapt
+% and rem units for scaling.*
 - Antonio Rodriguez, my mentor, general support and assistance in finding solution to end game.

 ### Content